D (programming language): Parallelism

 iota(11).parallel is equivalent to std.parallelism.parallel(iota(11)) by using UFCS.

-The same module also supports taskPool which can be used for dynamic creation of parallel tasks, as well as map-filter-reduce and fold style operations on ranges (and arrays), which is useful when combined with functional operations. std.algorithm.map returns a lazily evaluated range rather than an array.
+The same module also supports taskPool which can be used for dynamic creation of parallel tasks, and for map-filter-reduce and fold style operations on ranges (and arrays), which is useful when combined with functional operations. std.algorithm.map returns a lazily evaluated range rather than an array.
 This way, the elements are computed by each worker task in parallel automatically.